berrak/mcu_c_code_styleguide/README.md

 ### Variables

-Use all lowercase with an optionally `_` for readabilty in long names.
+Use all lower case with an optionally `_` for readabilty in long names.

 ```c
 uint16_t basic_timer = 0;   // OK